Anastasia Solovieva-King (Photo AP)

 The court was presented with emails taken from King’s computer that showed he was contacting another prospective mail-order bride three weeks before the murder of Anastasia.
 He stated that he would be a free man within a month.

-After a five-week trial, the jury found Indie King guilty of first-degree murder.
+After a five-week trial, the jury found Indle King guilty of first-degree murder.
 One month later he was sentenced to 29 years imprisonment for his wife’s murder.